RareExports/Banjo-s-Backpack/README.md

 Banjo Kazooie level editor

 Displays maps/objects perfectly for the game.
-Map exports use RGBAOBJ
+Map exports use RGBAOBJ.

-Map imports use GEOBJ
+Map imports use GEOBJ.